project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

 Send a cluster-object encapsulated command to a node and get returned a future that can be awaited upon to receive the response.
-If a valid responseType is passed in, that will be used to deserialize the object.
+If a valid responseType is passed in, that will be used to de-serialize the object.
 If not, the type will be automatically deduced from the metadata received over the wire.

 timedWriteTimeoutMs: Timeout for a timed invoke request.
 Omit or set to 'None' to indicate a non-timed request. interactionTimeoutMs: Overall timeout for the